cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 datasets which cannot cover all specific cases.
 Very often you want to detect objects which cannot be recognized by these models.
-Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as is and it is easier to annotate them from scratch.
+Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as is, and it is easier to annotate them from scratch.
 You always need to keep in mind all these mentioned limitations.
 Even if you have a DL solution which can
 _perfectly_ annotate 50% of your data, it means that manual work will be